2003cah/selfbot/README.md

 ![bam](http://owo.whats-th.is/65d43d.png)

 **Step 5.** Provided that you did everything right, you should be able to `ruby code.rb` in your console and watch it connect :thumbsup:

-**Optional Step 6.** If you want, I recommend you change all the "Cah" stuff to whatever you want (including the prefix), it's really not that hard to do, so I won't go and walk you through it.